 If the behaviour is part of an ongoing pattern it may be necessary to address the situation through the development of a behavioural plan.
 It is also helpful to consider the circumstances precipitating the incident to explore ways in which future incidents can be avoided.
-All incidents should be recorded on the school's electronic recording system eg CPOMS.
+All incidents should be recorded on the school's electronic recording system eg My Concern.

-The Head of School (or, in his/her absence, a member of the leadership team) will contact parents as soon as possible after an incident, normally on the same day, to inform them of the actions that were taken and why, and to provide them with an opportunity to discuss it.
+The Headteacher (or, in their absence, a member of the leadership team) will contact parents as soon as possible after an incident, normally on the same day, to inform them of the actions that were taken and why, and to provide them with an opportunity to discuss it.